MOST RECENT

 Step 2 - California Restricted Driver's License

 If you fulfill the requirements of stage 1, you can proceed to stage 2, which is obtaining an intermediate drivers license.
-You must pass the California DMV drivers test and your parents will need to provide a statement that you have completed the required number of supervised driving hours.
+You must pass the California driving test and your parents will need to provide a statement that you have completed the required number of supervised driving hours.
 Once you receive your restricted license, you can start driving alone, but you must still observe the curfew and passenger restrictions.

 Step 3 - California Drivers License